A boy who fell through ice, a woman who lost power: 47 deaths tied to winter storms — and counting

 “It’s heartbreaking,” Harris County Judge Lina Hidalgo said in a news conference this week, tallying hundreds of 911 calls about gas poisoning.
 “This carbon monoxide poisoning is a disaster within a disaster.”

 Others seem to have frozen to death.
-At least 17 people died from hypothermia or “exposure to the cold.”
+At least 17 people died of hypothermia or “exposure to the cold.”
 Some of them were among society’s most vulnerable.

-Early Thursday morning, a man was found lifeless in a parking lot north of Houston.
+Early Thursday, a man was found lifeless in a parking lot north of Houston.
 He was wearing a jacket with no shirt beneath, authorities said.
 He had no shoes and no socks.

 About 350 miles northwest, in Abilene, another person was found dead whom the local fire chief described as “a transient” who had been sleeping outside.